 Knit Knacks, St Leonard’s Centre: Monthly, first Tuesday 2-4pm

-Memory Support Café: Monthly, last Tuesday, 4-6pm, St Richard’s
+Memory Support Café: Second and last Tuesday of the month, 4-6pm, St Richard’s Church Mill Hill

 Men’s Breakfast: Monthly, Sir Norman Wisdom, 1st Saturday, 8.30am